Sienci-Labs/gsender/README.md

 ### 1.0.5 (Mar 4, 2022)
 * Tool commands now emitted to UI if they occur alongside M6 commands
-* Start from line should more consistently set feedrate/spindle rate
+* Start from line should more consistently set feed rate and spindle speed
 * Fixed issue where laser min and laser max were reversed on initializing laser mode.
 * Rewrite of jog UI control to gain more consistent behaviour
 * Alterations to jog keybinds to gain more consistent behaviour
-* Added logic on toolchange to prevent sender from starting before post hook is complete
+* Added logic on tool change to prevent sender from starting before post hook is complete
 * Alterations to profile default spindle min and max and laser min and max values

 ### 1.0.4 (Feb 15, 2022)
 * Add support for distinct Spindle max and Spindle Min while in laser or spindle mode
-* "Pause" toolchange workflow renamed to "Manual", and now allows jogging and macros to be run
+* "Pause" tool change workflow renamed to "Manual", and now allows jogging and macros to be run
-* Default feedrate in "start from line" now reflects file unit modal
+* Default feed rate in "start from line" now reflects file unit modal
 * Fixed issue where units weren't consistent on Go-To buttons leading to Z plunge
 * Tool diameter selection hidden on Z probe to prevent user confusion.
 * Lowered minimum resolution from 1280X960 to 1024X768 and added responsiveness to account for that.
 * Trimmed machine profile list to generic set and made it more obvious that machine dimensions are as reported from EEPROM.
 * Added MK2 machine profiles and support for default settings for new machines.
 * Updated firmware images for MK1 and MK2
-* Fixed regression where comments weren't properly stripped before sending to GBRL
+* Fixed regression where comments weren't properly stripped before sending to grbl
 * Corrections to Auto-diameter probe profiles
 * Fixed issue where T commands could cause errors when on a line with M6 commands
 * Stop job should now consistently reset board (0x18) as intended